WPSwitzerland/plugin-boilerplate-psr/README.md

 ## Description

 A starting point for development of a WordPress plugin using PHP namespaces.
-By default, the plugin demands PHP 7.2 and WordPress 5.2 - not for technical reasons, but in order to encourage a more modern installation.
+By default, the plugin demands PHP 8.0 and WordPress 5.9 - partially for technical reasons, but also in order to encourage a more modern installation.

 You're currently reading the contents of `README.md`, which is not required for your plugin.
 (Your own version is recommended for documentation purposes.)